jgrk28/DungeonCrawl/Snarl/Planning/state.md

 **Constructor**
 * Level(Set\<Player\> players, Set\<Adversary\> adversaries, long seed)
     * Initialize a random level from the given seed.
 Level will place the given players and adversaries
-    * Arguments:
-        * players - all active players to place in this Level
-        * adversaries - all active adversaries to place in this Level
-        * seed - used to initialize a random number generator

 **Fields**
 * LinkedHashMap\<Actor,LevelComponent\> actorLocations